 Figure 1.
-Length frequency of SBT with otoliths sampled from the Australian surface fishery in the 2010/11 fishing season.
+Length frequency of SBT with otoliths sampled from the Australian surface fishery in the 2011/12 fishing season.

-Age estimates for 2009/10
+Age estimates for 2010/11 4.2

-A final age estimate was given to 98 SBT ranging in size from 81 to 135 cm FL (Figure 2).
+A final age estimate was given to all 100 SBT which ranged in size from 79 to 145 cm FL (Figure 2).
 The CV between readings by the primary reader was 4.83%.
-When successive readings of otoliths differed (n=24), they were only by $\pm 1$ , indicating a good level of precision.
-A confidence score of 3-5 was assigned to 86% of otoliths.
-The CV between readings by the primary and secondary reader was 7.88%, and when readings differed, they were only by $\pm 1$ .
+When successive readings of otoliths differed (n=27), they were only by ±1, indicating a good level of precision.
+A confidence score of 3-5 was assigned to 88% of otoliths.
+The CV between readings by the primary and secondary reader was 3.58%, and when readings differed, they were only by ±1.
 A bias was not detected in the age estimates between readers.
 The low levels of error suggest consistent interpretation of age in blind tests.

 Figure 2.
-Length at age for SBT caught in the Australian surface fishery in the 2009/10 fishing season (n=98).
+Length at age for SBT caught in the Australian surface fishery in the 2010/11 fishing season (n=100).

-Age distribution of the surface fishery 2001/02 to 2009/10
+4.3 Age distribution of the surface fishery 2001/02 to 2010/11

-The proportions at age estimated from the standard ALK method, the M&B method with known growth, and the M&B method with unknown growth are given in Table 2, Table 3 and Table 4.
+The proportions at age estimated from the standard ALK method, the M&B method with known growth, and the M&B method with unknown growth are given in Table 2, Table 3 and Table 4 respectively.
 For easier comparison, the results are also plotted in Figure 3.
-The results for seasons 2001/02 to 2008/09 are the same as those presented last year (Farley et al., 2010).
-For most seasons, there is reasonably good agreement between the various methods, but for a few seasons, including 2009/10, the estimated proportions at ages 2-4 are considerably different.
+For many seasons there is reasonably good agreement between the various methods, but for others (the 2010/11 season included) the estimated proportions at ages 2-4 are considerably different.
 The M&B results differ significantly from the standard ALK results in seasons where the age-length data and length-frequency data suggest different proportions of fish in each age class, since the M&B method takes the length-frequency data into account whereas the ALK method uses only the age-length data.